gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 ==== Template Method

-The pattern definition declares a 'Template Method' to adhere to the following properties: must be a public method, no other modifiers are allowed; the body of the method must also not be empty.
+The pattern definition defines a 'Template Method' to adhere to the following constraints: must be a public method; no other modifiers are allowed and the body of the method must be non-empty @Design_Patterns.

 Since this is the method that defines the steps of the algorithm, which are the abstract methods defined earlier, and which are later overridden by methods in the extending class.
-The name of the implementation method is: `is-template-method` and can be found in full in @is-template-method.
+The name of the implementation method is: `is-template-method`, and can be found in full in @is-template-method.

-The first step of checking if a given method is a template method is by validating the list of modifiers, the method must be public and cannot contain any other modifiers, code can be found in @is-template-method-modifiers.
+The first step of checking if a given method is a template method, is by validating the list of modifiers, the method must be public and cannot contain any other modifiers, code can be found in @is-template-method-modifiers.

 #linebreak()
 #figure(